borgbackup/borg/docs/internals/data-structures.rst

 The storage quota is meant as a robust mechanism for service providers, therefore :ref:`borg_serve` has to enforce it without loopholes (e.g. modified clients).
+The following sections refer to using quotas on remotely accessed repositories.
+For local access, consider *client* and *serve* the same.
+Accordingly, quotas cannot be enforced with local access, since the quota can be changed in the repository config.

 The quota is enforcible only if *all* :ref:`borg_serve` versions accessible to clients support quotas (see next section).
 Further, quota is